arjun3333/MyFirstApp/README.md

   ![5](https://user-images.githubusercontent.com/74371450/106781162-c3a8fe00-666e-11eb-8770-04b4f685caa2.png) <br />

 ## Usage:<br />
- Having successfully installed the Xcode, the next step is to launch it.
+- Having successfully installed the Xcode, the next step is to launch it.

 ### Creating MyFirstApp&nbsp;

--Start 'Xcode'<br />
+- Start 'Xcode'<br />
--The first time Xcode runs you may be prompted to install additional components.<br />
+- The first time Xcode runs you may be prompted to install additional components.<br />
--Once Xcode has loaded, and assuming this is the first time you have used Xcode on this system, you will be presented with the Welcome screen from which you are ready to proceed:
+- Once Xcode has loaded, and assuming this is the first time you have used Xcode on this system, you will be presented with the Welcome screen from which you are ready to proceed:
 <br />
--Or menu: File | New | Project<br />
+- Or menu: File | New | Project<br />
  ![6](https://user-images.githubusercontent.com/74371450/106781502-25696800-666f-11eb-9429-f57f67eebf41.png)<br />
- -With the project template panel where we are able to select a template matching the type of project we want to develop.<br />
+- With the project template panel where we are able to select a template matching the type of project we want to develop.<br />
- The toolbar located on the top edge of the window allows for the selection of the target platform, providing options to develop an application for iOS, watchOS, tvOS or macOS.<br />
+- The toolbar located on the top edge of the window allows for the selection of the target platform, providing options to develop an application for iOS, watchOS, tvOS or macOS.<br />
  #### Single View Application – <br />
- Creates a basic template for an application containing a single view and corresponding view controller.<br />
+- Creates a basic template for an application containing a single view and corresponding view controller.<br />

  <img width="265" alt="111" src="https://user-images.githubusercontent.com/74371450/106866614-addd1c80-66f2-11eb-889b-ccc20b6603a0.PNG"><br />

- We are going to use the Single View Application template so select this option from the new project window and click Next to configure some more project options<br />
+- We are going to use the Single View Application template so select this option from the new project window and click Next to configure some more project options<br />

  ![7](https://user-images.githubusercontent.com/74371450/106781507-27332b80-666f-11eb-9541-b8759c03efc4.png)